Are you getting organised to move overseas? Are you taking action or do you wait till all your ducks are in a row?

 Organizing your flights.

 Different airlines offer different packages.
-If flying long distance, check how long the wait is for connecting flights.
+If flying long distances, check how long the wait is for connecting flights.
 Also, check your landing time is suitable for you.
 Find out the baggage allowance and how much it is for excess baggage.

 If you already have a job to start, plan to arrive a week earlier than the job start date.
 This way, you can find somewhere to live, by a car or find your way around prior to jugging a job.